jwatsoncodes/GloinWebsite/README.md

 ## Questions

-If you have any questions or feedback, feel free to contact us at [John](mailto:jwatsoncodes@gmail.com)
+If you have any questions or feedback, feel free to contact me at (mailto:jwatsoncodes@gmail.com)